Adjoint divisors and free divisors: Discriminants of hypersurface singularities

 Although it is not part of the main thrust of our paper, the following result seems to be new, and is easily proved.
-It assumes that $D$ is the discriminant of an $\mathcal R_e$-versal deformation, but does not require any assumption of weighted homogeneity.
+It assumes that $D$ is the discriminant of an $\calR_e$-versal deformation, but does not require any assumption of weighted homogeneity.
+We denote by $H$ the relative Hessian determinant of the deformation \eqref{121}.

 \begin{thm} Let $A$ be any adjoint divisor for $D$.
 Then